github/docs/content/code-security/supply-chain-security/configuration-options-for-dependency-updates.md

 #### `maven-repository`

-The `maven-repository` type supports username and password, or token.
+The `maven-repository` type supports username and password, or token (here the username has to be "x-access-token" and the password is the token).

 {% raw %}
 ```yaml